awsdocs/amazon-lightsail-developer-guide/doc_source/get-started-with-windows-based-instances-in-lightsail.md

 # Get started with Windows Server\-based instances in Lightsail<a name="get-started-with-windows-based-instances-in-lightsail"></a>

- *Last updated: October 16, 2017*
+ *Last updated: September 3, 2020*

 You can create Lightsail instances that run the Windows Server operating system \(OS\)\.
-We have two OS blueprints available: Windows Server 2016 or Windows Server 2012 R2\.
+We have three OS blueprints available: Windows Server 2019, Windows Server 2016 R2, and Windows Server 2012 R2\.
 In addition, we have a blueprint that comes preconfigured with SQL Server Express 2016\.

 This topic provides information about choosing your software, creating your Windows Server\-based instance, and connecting to it\.